 Gulgulay is a very easy dish to prepare and the ingredients required are also basic and is, therefore, the perfect dish to make for the occasion.

-These sweet dumplings go well with Kheer and Rabdi but can also be enjoyed with an assorted variety of pickles, whether the sweet and sour Khajoor Imli Ki Chutney, Puli Inji or Kerala style Ginger Pickle or can even be enjoyed with the instant Mango Pickle.
+These sweet dumplings go well with Rice Kheer and Rabdi but can also be enjoyed with an assorted variety of pickles, whether the sweet and sour Khajoor Imli Ki Chutney, Puli Inji or Kerala style Ginger Pickle or can even be enjoyed with the Kerala Style Instant Mango Pickle.

 You can fry the gulgule in oil but as with most Indian sweets, the real taste comes when they are fried in ghee and the same goes for gulgule as well.